slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 our joys could we produce? *Ex nihilo nihil fit*; everything is begotten.
 But faith is woven silently: We never know whether an ocean was just set in chaotic motion, whose onslaught may already, though in chrysalis, be our faith.
-It is natural, then, that the day I met my wife passed like any other.
+It is natural, then, that the day I met my girlfriend passed like any other.
 I was twelve years old.
 And although I do not wish to detail the circunstancial aspects of this meeting, I do care to comment on its metaphysics.
 I find it curious to think that, in that very day, the writing of this entry was fixed; perhaps even